ajitii/Analysing_ecommerce_business_performance/README.md

 ![image](https://user-images.githubusercontent.com/77976107/173327174-1d594f7c-c2e6-4bb6-9c3b-b8503e9b2fbb.png)

 ## Future Improvements
--Enhance Documentation: Provide more elaborate explanations of each analysis step.
+- Enhance Documentation: Provide more elaborate explanations of each analysis step.
--Add Predictive Analytics: Incorporate machine learning models to forecast future sales trends.
+- Add Predictive Analytics: Incorporate machine learning models to forecast future sales trends.
--Expand Dataset: Include more recent data to assess ongoing trends and patterns.
+- Expand Dataset: Include more recent data to assess ongoing trends and patterns.
--User Interface: Develop a web interface or app for easier data interaction and exploration.
+- User Interface: Develop a web interface or app for easier data interaction and exploration.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.